-Police: Woman drove 2 children in pet kennels
+Police: Woman drove 2 children in pet kennels in Tennessee

 MEMPHIS, Tenn.
 (AP) — Police in Tennessee say a woman has been charged with transporting two young children in pet kennels inside her vehicle.

-Media outlets reports 62-year-old Leimome Cheeks was charged with two counts of child endangerment.
+News outlets report 62-year-old Leimome Cheeks was charged with two counts of child endangerment.

 According to a Memphis police affidavit, Cheeks says there was no room inside her vehicle Saturday, so she told the children ages 7 and 8 to get inside the kennels.